vgmstream/vgmstream/doc/USAGE.md

 - *Audacious*: start with `audacious -V` from terminal
 - CLI utils: printed to stdout directly

-Only a few errors are printed ATM but may be helpful for more common cases.
+Only a few errors types are printed but may be helpful for more common cases.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.